Download our app to stay updated on the latest experiences around you!

 East Village

-Miss Lily’s is the place to go if you’re craving Jamaican.
-With a modern twist on classic dishes, the menu is as vibrant and fresh as the decor.
+Transport yourself to an island paradise at Miss Lily’s in the East Village.
+The Jamaican-inspired restaurant offers a modern twist on classic dishes, and the menu is as vibrant and fresh as the atmosphere.
 Miss Lily’s signature brunch features favorites like Jamaican Rancheros, breakfast roti, and coconut pancakes.
-Feel transported to an island paradise while in the heart of bustling NYC at Miss Lily’s.

 Lamia's Fish Market